 Meet the Team

-Stephanie Jones
+Stephanie

 Before Asylum Fibers was launched in February of 2017, I pursued my Masters in Opera Performance at Yale School of Music.
-After completing the program, I moved to NYC, where I lived for over 10 years, and where Asylum Fibers was born.
+After completing that program, I moved to NYC, where I lived for over 10 years, and where Asylum Fibers was born.
 These were the years when I first became engrossed in the fiber community, attending my first Rhinebeck and VKL, and meeting so many amazing designers and makers.
-In 2022 I moved to Connecticut where the lower level of my home has become a much more suitable dye studio than the one that had previously taken over my Queens apartment. ;-)
+In 2022 I moved to Connecticut where the lower level of my home has become a much more suitable dye studio than the one that had previously overtaken my Queens apartment. ;-)

-Susan Gilbert
+Susan

 From her cozy home in Vassalboro, Maine, Susan Gilbert stitches beauty into everyday life as the Oak Grove Quilter.
 Armed with her longarm quilting machine, she transforms fabric into works of art, helping quilters bring their pieced tops to life with texture, movement, and beautiful attention to detail.